 Pork is traditional for German Schnitzel, the traditional dish of crispy, breaded cutlets.
 But there’s more to this quick and easy dish than meets the eye.

-When you think of Schnitzel (pronounced SH-nit-sel), you probably think of Wiener-Schnitzel.
-However, Wiener-Schnitzel is only one of a number of dishes prepared in the Schnitzel way.
+When you think of Schnitzel (pronounced SH-nit-sel), you probably think of Wiener-Schnitzel or Jäger-Schnitzel.
+However, these two are only a few of the dishes prepared in the schnitzel way.

 Bread crumbs are much cheaper than sheet of gold!